ivanbgd/stock-trading-cli-with-async-streams/README.md

     - Our application is not like that, but we still wanted to try it out and play around with it a little.
         - Namely, we don't want our actors to do the double work, so we have only one instance of each.
         - We could try to implement multiple instances of actors for fun, to see if all of them really get the messages.
-            - For some more fun, we could randomize sending messages to only instance of each type of actor.
+            - For some more fun, we could randomize sending messages to the only instance of each type of actor.
 They wouldn't be doing double work in that case, which would make the implementation correct.
     - We weren't able to make it work.
         - The issue is that some of our actors are both publishers and subscribers at the same time, and perhaps Actix